 Calcium also reduces iron absorption.
-Calcium supplements should be taken several hours before eating a meal that is high in iron.
+Calcium supplements should be taken several hours before eating a high-iron meal.

 The Deal with Iron Supplements

-It is not recommended to take an iron supplement unless your doctor has diagnosed you with iron-deficiency anemia.
-Check with your doctor to make sure that iron supplement is right for you.
+It is not recommended to take an iron supplement unless your doctor has diagnosed you with iron deficiency anemia.
+Check with your doctor to ensure the iron supplement is right for you.

-With a little bit of planning, it can be easy to get enough iron on a plant-based diet, all while avoiding the health risks of eating too much meat and helping to preserve life on our planet!
+With a little bit of planning, getting enough iron on a plant-based diet can be easy, all while avoiding the health risks of overeating meat and helping preserve life on our planet!